 See our full AirPods Pro review.

-Unlike other fully wireless earbuds on this list, the two buds of the Tarah Pro are connected by a wire, which helps them achieve their excellent endurance numbers.
+Many of today's earbuds have true wireless connectivity with nothing linking the earbuds together, but Jaybird's Tarah Pro buds has the earbuds are connected by a wire, which helps them achieve some excellent endurance numbers.
 Better yet: Jaybird put an accelerometer in the headset, so the Tarah Pro will power down when you haven't moved in 15 minutes, which helps extend battery life further.